fbertram/TuringTrader/README.md

 * strong focus on easy-to-use time-series APIs, to make coding a breeze
 * multi-threaded optimizer engine, able to utilize all CPU cores
 * demo algorithms to shorten learning curve
-* quick start guide
+* API documentation, and quick start guide, as Windows help file

 The following features are planned for the near future:

 * support for limit orders
 * Data management tool
-* API documentation
 * Unit tests

 The following environment is required for building and running the simulator: